 Prior to rabbinical school Adina worked for 2 years as the Assistant Editor of Tikkun magazine.
 Adina has been a contributing scholar to the interfaith blog State of Formation since its inception in 2010, with over 25 published pieces, and was the editorial assistant for the recently-released book My Neighbor’s Faith (Orbis 2012).

 Adina grew up in Oak Park, IL and received her BA in Anthropology and Environmental Studies from Tufts University in 2005.
 After graduating, she directed the Tufts Wilderness Orientation Program.
 She then went on to explore the connection between Judaism, sustainability and organic farming as an Adamah Fellow at the Isabella Freedman Jewish Retreat Center.
 Adina currently serves on the board of Adamah and is a visiting faculty member.

-In her free time Adina loves to ferment foods, bake bread, run around with her dog Barley, host gatherings in the barn with her husband Jeff, and stand on her head.
+In her free time Adina loves to host gatherings in the barn with her husband Jeff, sing with friends, and stand on her head.